Joint committees and staff representation

 The University recognises three trade unions for the purposes of collective representation of separate University staff groups:

-- University and College Union (UCU) (previously known as the AUT): academic and academic related staff
+- University and College Union (UCU): academic and academic related staff

 - Unison: University support staff